 Importance of Mentoring Safety Talk

 No one has all of the answers.
 If you do, you are under-utilized and underpaid.
 For the rest of us, there are always going to be times when we need help from someone else.
 It is important to feel comfortable asking for help when you need it or mentoring others when they need assistance.

 Dictionary.com defines a mentor as a wise and trusted counselor or teacher.
 While that definition sounds like a formal and structured relationship between two people, it isn’t always the case.
 Often times a mentor at work is just someone from whom you are able to seek guidance or expertise.
 They are someone who has a lot of experience with a certain task or job and is willing to help younger or less experienced coworkers.
 Many companies understand the importance a mentor can have for a new hire and actually have an established program to make sure new hires have a mentor on the job.
 There are a lot of benefits from having a mentor at work.

 Benefits of Mentors at Work

-- Fewer injuries and incidents- Obviously when people with less experience are trained better and are given guidance there is less chance for injury.
-Experienced individuals have to be willing to step up and talk to lesser experienced individuals when they see them working unsafe.
+- Fewer injuries and incidents- Obviously, when people with less experience are trained better and are given guidance, there is less chance for injury.
+Experienced individuals have to be willing to step up and talk to lesser experienced individuals when they see them working unsafely.

 - More efficiency- Production goes up when a new hire understands how to properly do their tasks.
 Experienced individuals have learned many valuable tips and tricks over the years that can be helpful for new hires.